 The best part of the entire experience is that the Meadowcreek valley continues to be a place of great beauty and interest.
 Over thirty years, the land area has become a prime habitat for a wide variety of creatures including just a few humans.
 All 1600 acres are protected by restricted easements that will preserve this incredible place for many generations to come.

 The Meadowcreek story will continue with new projects, people and dreams in the future.
-In 2008, the HSUS Wildlife Land Trust will transfer the remainder of the property to Meadowcreek, Inc. meaning that, once again, its 1600 acres will be under its own management and free of debt.
 There are several opportunities on the horizon that will regenerate human presence in the valley.
 In the meantime, the other creatures will continue to enjoy their home, as they always have.